mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 ### Bundle Formats
+After some research and testing, we've decided to go with Zip compression.
+Zip is very easy to implement and allows for good flexibility moving forward.
+We could change our minds or add other bundle types in the future with very little effort.

+- Zip - Reduces text content up to 17%.
+    - Pros: Easy to work with.
+Easy to decompress client side.
+    - Cons: Not as much compression as lzma.
+Need to decompress after receiving.
 - Tar - When gzipped (automatically by cdn dynamic compression), we can expect to save around 43% size for text content.
 Probably not much for images.
     - Pros: very easy to work with server side and client side.
-Compression and decompression are essentially free at the transport layer.
+Compression and decompression should be free at the transport layer.
-    - Cons: doesn’t save as much as lzma
+    - Cons: doesn’t save as much as lzma.
 - LZMA (7z) - Reduces text content up to 70%.
     - Pros: Very compressed
     - Cons: More compute intense to compress and decompress.
 Likely need to ship another library to decompress.
-- Zip - Reduces text content up to 17%.
-    - Pros: Easy to work with and probably decompress client side.
-    - Cons: Not much compression.
-Probably doesn’t make sense over tar.
 Need to decompress after receiving.

 ### Client Implementation
 This ADR mostly covers the server parts, since the client implementation to fetch and leverage bundling does not have many different possible approaches.